SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at System Level

 \subsection{Attacks on Agent Interactions}

-In this subsection, we explore attacks on agent interactions, focusing on how adversaries can bypass bandwidth constraints to compromise multi-agent systems.
+These attacks exploit a lack of isolation constraints (the $B$ limits) between agents, allowing infectious inputs to propagate unchecked.
 Tan~\etal~\cite{arxiv2024Tan} study infectious attacks, where jailbreaking a single agent causes harmful behaviors to spread across other agents in an MLLM society.
 Similarly, Gu~\etal~\cite{ICML2024Gu} simulate environments with up to one million LLaVA-1.5 agents, demonstrating that feeding an adversarial image into one agent’s memory can trigger a contagious jailbreak, propagating harm system-wide.

 Weeks~\etal~\cite{ACSAC2023Weeks} analyze toxicity injection in chatbots through Dialog-based Learning, where attackers insert toxic content into training data, leading to harmful future responses.
 Yu~\etal~\cite{arxiv2024Yu} and Huang~\etal~\cite{arxiv2024Huang} investigate multi-agent system topologies that enhance safety and resilience, revealing that malicious agents can introduce subtle, hard-to-detect errors, posing serious security threats.